Published REST Service

 Location

 By default, location is built up by appending service name and “v1” to the rest/ prefix.
-Service name will be stripped off of any invalid URL characters, such as spaces and special characters.
+Service name will be stripped off any invalid URL characters, such as spaces and special characters.

 Example: